Public holidays in Canada: Municipal holidays

 Some municipalities also have local statutory holidays.
 For instance, the morning of the Stampede Parade is often given as a half-day holiday in the city of Calgary.
 In Ontario, the August Civic Holiday is not defined provincially, but by each municipality.

 Civic holidays

-In Canada, there are two definitions of the term "civic holiday":

-Legal definition

-By law, a civic holiday is defined as any holiday which is legally recognized and for which employers are obliged to offer holiday pay.

-August Civic Holiday

-In parts of Canada, the term "Civic Holiday" is a generic name referring to the annual holiday on the first Monday of August.
-However, this definition is far from uniform nationwide as Quebec, Newfoundland, and Yukon do not recognize it at all (in the Yukon, a civic holiday is celebrated instead on the third Monday of August as Discovery Day).
-Five other provinces (Ontario, Alberta, Manitoba, Nova Scotia, and Prince Edward Island) do not oblige employers to offer holiday pay on this day, thus not making it a civic holiday in the legal sense.
-No universal name is recognized for this holiday – the official name varies between the provinces and even between municipalities within Ontario.
-In Saskatchewan, British Columbia, New Brunswick, Nunavut and the Northwest Territories, it is a statutory holiday.

-The Civic Holiday is meant to replace a city's birthday, also known as Natal Day.
-Instead of each city and town having a separate birthday celebration and day off, the Civic Holiday is observed.
-For example, the Halifax Regional Municipality is made up of the former cities of Halifax and Dartmouth and the town of Bedford.
-Each of these places used to hold civic birthday celebrations on different days.
-Many people lived in one jurisdiction but worked in another.
-This meant significant confusion arose as to which day a person would be excused from work.

-This holiday is commonly referred to as "August Long Weekend" but this is not a government term.

 Proposed holidays

 The other leading candidate for a new holiday is a weekend in February to celebrate the anniversary of the Canadian flag, or more likely a general "Heritage Day".
 February 15 is already designated as Flag Day, but this is simply a day of commemoration, not a statutory holiday.

-In the province of Nova Scotia, which has relatively few days off, a bill has been introduced for a new holiday for the third Monday in February, to start in 2015.

 In April 2014, a private member's bill to make Remembrance Day a legal holiday and give it the same status as Canada Day was introduced to the House of Commons.
 Bill C-597 passed second reading in the House of Commons by a margin of 258 to 2; however, it did not become law.

 In 2001, members of the 14th Legislative Assembly of the Northwest Territories passed the National Aboriginal Day Act, making it the first jurisdiction in Canada to recognize this day as a formal statutory holiday.